eudaephoric/la-tracker/README.md

 - Keep track of lost ark dailies
 - Keep track of rested bonus
 - Keep track of lost ark roster weeklies (wip)

+Please submit bugs and feature requests to the issues tracker.